Published: June 26, 2017 • Last updated: September 9, 2020 at 14:58 pm

 Down payment assistance: Some municipalities provide down payment assistance to buyers with limited resources.
 For example, Simcoe County will provide a 10% down payment assistance in the form of a forgivable loan.
-And Dufferin County will provide 5% assistance.
+And Dufferin County will provide you with an interest free down payment assistance loan/second mortgage to help purchase a home.
+There are no monthly mortgage payments for the second mortgage.
+Repayment of the second mortgage is required when the property is sold.
 Make sure to check out the municipalities which interest you.

 Land Transfer Tax rebate (Toronto): In the City of Toronto, if you are a first-time purchaser of a newly constructed or re-sale residential property, for conveyances and dispositions of an eligible home on or after March 1, 2017, there is an available rebate of up to $4,475.